 Ephraim Shay, the Man

-Today, Harbor Springs, Michigan still remembers Ephraim Shay as one of their prominent historical citizens, a true tribute to a man dead over 95 years now.
-He passed away April 19, 1916 in Harbor Springs.
+Today, Harbor Springs, Michigan still remembers Ephraim Shay as one of their prominent historical citizens, a true tribute to a man dead close to 100 years now.
+He passed away April 20, 1916 in Harbor Springs.
 His grave in Lake View Cemetery, Harbor Springs, like the man, is itself unusual.
 It bears two tombstones.
 One is the US Government grave marker for a Civil War Veteran.
-The other, a large black rock over four feet tall, incorrectly reputed to be a meteorite from his own property.Samples of this rock have recently been tested by two professional geologists and have determined it to be of earth origin.
+The other, a large black rock over four feet tall, incorrectly reputed to be a meteorite from his own property.Samples of this rock have been tested by two professional geologists and have determined it to be of earth origin.

 Ephraim Shay was born on July 17, 1839 in Sherman Township, Huron County, Ohio.
 His parents insured Ephraim received a better than average education.
 He attended a Select School, studying to become a schoolteacher after his grade school years in Shaytown, New Jersey.
 His first teaching work was in New Jersey and by January 1861 Ephraim Shay was teaching school in Bellevue, Ohio.
 The opportunity for such an advanced education in the mid 19th Century would prove extremely valuable to Shay in his coming years and may explain a lot of his successes.